-The Board of Directors may, at any time and from time to time, amend, suspend, or terminate the Plan as to any shares of stock as to which awards have not been made.
+The Second A&R Plan will become effective upon approval by the Company's stockholders at the Annual Meeting and will remain available for the grant of awards until the tenth anniversary of January 16, 2017.
+The Board of Directors may, at any time and from time to time, amend, suspend, or terminate the Second A&R Plan as to any shares of stock as to which awards have not been made.
 An amendment shall be contingent on approval of the Company's stockholders to the extent stated by the Board of Directors, required by applicable law or required by applicable stock exchange or market listing requirements.
-No amendment, suspension, or termination of the Plan may, without the consent of the grantee, impair rights or obligations under any award theretofore awarded under the Plan.
+No amendment, suspension, or termination of the Second A&R Plan may, without the consent of the grantee, impair rights or obligations under any award theretofore awarded under the Second A&R Plan.